menriquez/linkcrawler-hc/README.md

 In order to test my system, you have to first install nodejs and npm, then install Puppeteer and the other modules indicated in my require() statements, then pull the code into your directory.

-Since this is a private repos, there is no need to put the full install instructions here...just hit me up if you have any questions.
+I have just recently made this code public and have yet to include a full install guide...just hit me up if you have any questions.

 The actual WORKING code that I was developing is contained in `site-preprocess.js`, so install all the `require()` modules to run.